Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

-The unipotent radical of a parabolic $P$ will be denoted by $U_P$.
-Having fixed a Borel subgroup $B$, we will also use the letter $N$ for $U_B$.
-The quotient $\mathring X\sslash N$ is a homogeneous space under the action of $A$; its action factors through the faithful action of a quotient $A\twoheadrightarrow A_X$ which we will call \emph{the (universal) Cartan of $X$}.
-In fact, it is known that $A_X$ is a quotient of $P(X)$, and that $P(X)$ acts on $\mathring X\sslash N$ through this quotient.
 The rank of $A_X$ is, by definition, the rank of $X$; thus, for all varieties of Table \eqref{thetable}, $A_X\simeq\Gm$.
 The character group of $A_X$ will be denoted by $\Lambda_X$, and called the weight lattice of $X$.
 We use similar notation for other $B$-orbits (or $B$-orbit closures) $Y$: $\Lambda_Y$ will denote the set of characters of nonzero rational $B$-eigenfunctions on $Y$, and $A_Y = \Spec F[\Lambda_Y]$ the torus quotient by which $A$ acts on $Y\sslash N$.
 The \emph{rank} of $Y$ is the rank of the group $\Lambda_Y$.
 It is known that $\mathring X$ has maximal rank among all $B$-orbits on $X$.

 We will denote Lie algebras of algebraic groups by the same letter in Gothic lowercase, and linear duals by a star exponent.
 The cotangent space $T^*X$ of $X$ comes equipped with a moment map